AdobeDocs/app-builder/guides/architecture_overview.md

 The [generators](https://github.com/adobe/generator-aio-app) help developers to bootstrap their Adobe Custom Applications when using the [CLI](https://github.com/adobe/aio-cli).

-Generators can help the developer to create:
+Generators can be used to create:

-- An headless application
+- A headless application
 - A full-fledged UI SPA that deploys into the [Experience Cloud Unified shell](http://experiencecloud.adobe.com/)
 - [Runtime](https://github.com/AdobeDocs/adobeio-runtime) serverless actions extending specific [Adobe APIs](https://www.adobe.io/apis.html)

 ### SDK Libraries

-Adobe Custom Applications framework provides also a collection of Javascript-based SDK libraries, which purpose is to increase the developer's velocity when implementing custom applications on top of Adobe APIs.
+Adobe Custom Applications framework provides also a collection of Javascript-based SDK libraries, which purpose is to increase the developer's velocity when implementing Custom Applications on top of Adobe APIs.

 #### Main SDK library